 Per UWF AC-33.01, the University expects students to take full responsibility for their academic work and academic progress.
 To progress satisfactorily, students must meet the requirements of each course for which they are registered.
 Successful work depends to a large extent on regular class attendance.
 Student attendance in General Studies Courses is mandatory.

 Class attendance is regarded as an academic matter.
 Each faculty member will provide a written attendance policy to each class within the first week of classes.
 It is the responsibility of students to know the attendance policy of each course they are taking.
 Students must inform their instructor(s) of absences from classes prior to or as soon as possible after the absence.
 Instructors have the right to request verification for all excused absences.
 Students are held accountable for all assignments in each course, whether or not the assignments were announced during an absence.
 Faculty members must allow each student who is absent due to a reason recognized as an "excused absence," as set forth below, the opportunity to make up work missed without any reduction in the student's final course grade as a direct result of such an absence.

 The use of attendance records in grading and handling of any excuses for absences is left to the discretion of the faculty member responsible for the course, subject to the guidelines given below:

-The General Education Course Attendance Policy for First Time In College (FTIC) Students is designed to encourage engagement and support efforts to improve student retention at UWF.
-This Policy is a subset of and acts in concert with the Class Attendance policy (above).
+Per UWF AC-33.01, the General Education Course Attendance Policy for First Time In College (FTIC) Students is designed to encourage engagement and support efforts to improve student retention at UWF.
+This Policy is a subset of and acts in concert with the Class Attendance policy.
 This policy requires:

 To fulfill a reservist or National Guard military obligation of no more than two weeks concurrent with a normal academic semester at UWF, students must receive written permission for such absences from the instructors and departmental chairpersons for each course in which they are enrolled.
 The approval is not automatic, but is discretionary with the instructors and departmental chairpersons.